virgesmith/neworder/docs/tips.md

 In these situations, the model developer can (conditionally) call the `Model.halt()` method from inside the model's `step()` method, which will end the model run.
 Currently, the `LinearTimeline` and `CalendarTimeline` classes support both fixed and open-ended timelines.

 !!! note "`Model.halt()`"
-    This function *does not* end execution immediatedly, it signals to the *neworder* runtime not to iterate any further timesteps.
+    This function *does not* end execution immediately, it signals to the *neworder* runtime not to iterate any further timesteps.
 This means that the entire body of the `step` method (and the `check` method, if implemented) will still be executed.
 Overriding the `halt` method is not recommended.

 !!!
 Note "Finalisation"